Wilten & Sieglanger

 Wissenswertes zu Wilten & Sieglanger

-After the collapse of the Western Roman Empire in 476 AD, Tyrol slowly and insidiously came under the control of the Duchy of Bavaria.
+After the dissolution of the Western Roman Empire in 476 AD, Tyrol slowly and insidiously came under the control of the Duchy of Bavaria.
 By 1180, when the Counts of Andechs began to establish the market on the southern bank of the Inn, from which Innsbruck was to emerge, Wilten had already been around for around 1000 years.
 By this time, however, Christianity and Wilten Abbey were already well established.
 The Bavarians were only too happy to take over this local administrative centre, both ecclesiastically and politically.
 With great foresight, Wilten Abbey had many special rights enshrined in treaties in return.

 The city of Innsbruck was subsequently dependent on the municipality south of the city in many respects.
 This began with the energy supply.
 The Small SillThe canal, which was built in the High Middle Ages, supplied the town with water, which was essential for the town's trades.
 As the canal flowed through the lands of Wilten Abbey, the abbot had the power of disposal over the right of use until the 16th century, as he did over so many other things.
 Another special right of the abbey was the right to mill.
 In the Middle Ages, Innsbruck farmers with grain had to make a pilgrimage to the Wilten mills on the Sill to grind their grain.
 If medieval towns ran out of bread, there was a risk of unrest and uprisings.
 As grain was the central element of the diet of the vast majority of society for centuries, this gave the people of Wilten a certain claim to power over Innsbruck.
 The abbot also lifted the Zehenten a tax that belonged to the church.
 These financial issues led to constant competition between the monastery and the town, which continued among the population.